-The Beam SDK for Python uses Python’s native support for serializing objects, a process called pickling, to serialize user functions.
+The Beam SDK for Python uses Python’s native support for serializing objects of unknown type, a process called pickling.
 However, using the

 PickleCoder comes with several drawbacks: it is less efficient in time and space, and the encoding used is not deterministic, which hinders distributed partitioning, grouping, and state lookup.

 Coder classes for encoding and decoding types in a more efficient way.
 You can specify a

 Coder to describe how the elements of a given

 In order to be correct and efficient, a

 PCollections to be associated with a specific type.
 Type hints are what make this type information available.
 The Beam SDK for Python provides built-in coders for the standard Python types such as